Cumberland, Wisconsin: Transportation

-Cumberland Municipal Airport (KUBE) is located three miles south of Cumberland.
+Cumberland Municipal Airport (KUBE) is three miles south of Cumberland.

 Recreation

-Cumberland is known as "The Island City" because it is nearly surrounded by the waters of Beaver Dam Lake.
+Cumberland is known as "The Island City" because it is nearly surrounded by Beaver Dam Lake.

-Cumberland hosts the "Rutabaga Festival" annually on the weekend preceding Labor Day weekend.
+Cumberland hosts the Rutabaga Festival on the weekend before Labor Day weekend.
 The festival features live music, carnival rides, food, a parade, and other events.

+Education

+Public education is provided by the Cumberland School District.
+The District includes Cumberland Elementary School, Cumberland Middle School, Cumberland High School, and the Island City Academy.